George Chakiris of West Side Story

 His movie acting career continued through the remainder of the 1960’s, and included a co-starring role in the TV musical Kismet (1967) with José Ferrer, Anna Maria Alberghetti, and Barbara Eden.

 (George Chakiris 1970 Medical Center Photo: CBS Television)

-During the 1970's George Chakiris found occasional work on stage (Company, 1971-1972), in Las Vegas night clubs, and in episodes of popular baby boomer television series such as Hawaii Five-O and Medical Center.
+During the 1970’s he found occasional work on stage (Company, 1971-1972), in Las Vegas night clubs, and in episodes of popular baby boomer television series such as Hawaii Five-O and Medical Center.

-During the 1980's and 1990's George Chakiris continued to appear in guest-starring roles on American, European, and Japanese television series, mini-series, movies, and stage productions.
+During the 1980’s and 1990’s George Chakiris continued to appear in guest-starring roles on American, European, and Japanese television series, mini-series, movies, and stage productions.
 Baby boomers could see him in episodes of CHiPs, Matt Houston starring Lee Horsley, and Scarecrow and Mrs. King.
-In his 50+ years beginning in 1984, Chakiris had several recurring roles, appearing as:
+Beginning in 1984, Chakiris had several recurring television roles, appearing as: